devBanner/devBanner/README.md

 ----

 ## About
 **devBanner** is a collaboration project first started in devRant.
-It aimed at creating personalized banners for everyone without using photo manipulation software.
+It's aimed at creating personalized banners for everyone without using photo manipulation software.
 It currently creates personalized banners including your own subtext for devRant members using the devRant API.

 ## Current Features
 - Your own subtext.
 You can write some lengthy subtext as well!